Skip to content

 167. Programme to support independent smallholders?

-The company supports the initiative of Forever Sabah NGO which aims to provide RSPO certification to independent smallholders.
-The company also has a Solidaridad project in Mexico which promotes good and sustainable agricultural practices to increase fruit and oil productivity for smallholders within and outside of the company's supply chain.
+The company supports the Forever Sabah NGO initiative, which aims to provide RSPO certification to independent smallholders.
+It also has a Solidaridad project in Mexico that promotes good and sustainable agricultural practices to increase fruit and oil productivity for smallholders both within and outside its supply chain.

 • P